Seamanship: Regulatory knowledge

-Nothing in these Rules shall exonerate any vessel or the owner, master or crew thereof, from the consequences of any neglect to comply with these Rules or of the neglect of any precaution, which may be required by the ordinary practice of seamen, or by the special circumstances of the case.
+Nothing in these Rules shall exonerate any vessel or the owner, master, or crew thereof, from the consequences of any neglect to comply with these Rules or of the neglect of any precaution, which may be required by the ordinary practice of seamen, or by the special circumstances of the case.

-The ordinary practice of seaman is seen as equivalent wording for seamanship.
+The ordinary practice of seamen is seen as equivalent wording for seamanship.
 Other accepted practices of seamanship relating to the COLREGs include maintaining a proper look-out (Rule 5), proceeding at a safe speed (Rule 6) and taking correct actions to avoid collision (Rule 8).